CLARIAH/mediasuite-info/docs/howtos/single-search.md

 **OR**

 - Default operator.
 Connect two or more similar concepts (synonyms).
 ANY of your search terms can be present in the resulting records.
-Broaden your results.
+Broaden your results
+- Example: Koningin Beatrix
+- Searches for the word ‘Beatrix’ OR the word ‘Koningin’

 **AND**

 - ALL search terms must be present in the resulting records.
 Narrows your results
-- Example: Koningin AND Beatrix
+- Example1: Koningin AND Beatrix
-- Searches for the word ‘Koningin’ AND the word ‘Beatrix’ - but they do not have to be next to each other
+- Example1 searches for the word ‘Koningin’ AND the word ‘Beatrix’ - but they do not have to be next to each other
+- Keep into accout that the word AND has to be capitalized
+- Example2: Koningin and beatrix
+- Example 2 searches for items with the word ‘Koningin’ OR the word ‘and’ OR the word ‘beatrix’.

 **NOT**